 - Install a carbon monoxide alarm compliant to British Standard EN 50291 in each room of your home where there is a fuel burning appliance and test it monthly

-- Consider requesting a Fire and Wellness Visit to review fire precautions within your home and receive additional advice and guidance
+- Consider requesting a Home Fire Safety Visit to review fire precautions within your home and receive additional advice and guidance